VBOC: Learning the Viability Boundary of a Robot Manipulator using Optimal Control: Results

-Table~\ref{table:3prmse} shows that, after 4 hours of computation, VBOC obtained an error that is 2.2 times smaller than AL. Fig.~\ref{fig:error3pevol} shows that the RMSE achieved by AL after 4 hours is comparable to that achieved by VBOC after less than 30 minutes.
-Even though the RMSE of VBOC on the training set is comparable to the one obtained for the 4D system, errors on the test set are larger, highlighting a lack of accuracy in generalization.
+Table~\ref{table:3prmse} shows that the final RMSE obtained by VBOC is 2.2 times smaller than the one obtained with AL. Fig.~\ref{fig:error3pevol} shows that the RMSE achieved by AL after 6 hours is comparable to that achieved by VBOC after less than 30 minutes.
+Even though the RMSE of VBOC on the training set is comparable to the one obtained for the 4D system, errors on the test set are larger, highlighting a lack of generalization.
 Smaller errors could be achieved by letting the algorithms run for more iterations, and/or using larger NN structures.